RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

 1. Login to your account and navigate to the **Database** page in the top right menu.
-1. Select the database you wish to connect to and click the **Edit** button.
+1. Select the database you want to connect to and click the **Edit** button.
 1. Under the **Access Control & Security** section, make sure **SSL Client Authentication** is selected.